Create and Manage House Accounts

-This article explains how to manage House Accounts in the back office and use them on the POS for payments.
+Learn how to create and manage House Accounts in the Back Office and use them for payments at the POS.

 Introduction

-House Accounts function as store-managed credit lines.
-Instead of paying at checkout, customers can charge purchases to their account and pay later on a schedule determined by the retailer.
+House Accounts function as store-managed credit lines for frequent customers.
+Instead of paying at checkout, customers can charge purchases to their account and pay later on a schedule you define.

 Key features include: